-Facultys must schedule term tests and examinations in regularly scheduled class time.
-If academic misconduct is a concern because of classroom set-up, facultys are urged to present term tests which will allow students to best exhibit their own understanding of the course material (i.e. avoid multiple choice tests).
+Faculty must schedule term tests and examinations in regularly scheduled class time.
+If academic misconduct is a concern because of classroom set-up, faculty are urged to present term tests which will allow students to best exhibit their own understanding of the course material (i.e., avoid multiple choice tests).
 Invigilation support cannot be provided by Registrarial Services for mid-term examinations.

 When conflicts arise between deferred final examinations and midterm examinations, the deferred final examination must take precedence.
 The faculty for the class in which the midterm is being written shall make appropriate accommodation, mutually agreeable to the student and faculty, for the student to make up for the missed mid-term exam.
 If the student and the faculty are not able to come to a mutual agreement, the matter will be referred to the appropriate Program Head.

 - be responsible for the conduct of all term examinations conducted by their faculty.